2014 Canadian Grand Prix: Background

 Alexander Rossi (pictured in 2013) drove for Caterham for the first time in 2014 during the first practice session.

-Rosberg took the Drivers' Championship lead with a win at Monaco; his relationship with Hamilton diminished after the latter felt Rosberg prevented him from taking pole position.
+Mercedes had won every race up to the Canadian Grand Prix and Rosberg took the Drivers' Championship lead with a win at Monaco; his relationship with Hamilton diminished after the latter felt Rosberg prevented him from taking pole position during qualifying in contentious circumstances.
 Both drivers spoke to each other before the event and Hamilton declared their relationship restored.
 Rosberg said his relationship with Hamilton had not been affected and commented on the situation, "We're fighting every single race weekend, it's me against him and there's nobody else.
 So that definitely makes it more difficult and there's more at stake.
 There is the opportunity of winning the championship this year – that is the ultimate goal in racing – so there's a lot at stake."
 Hamilton had won in Canada three times in 2007, 2010 and 2012 and said that the track's long straights would help Mercedes, "We have a very good power curve on our engine, Mercedes have done the best job with the engines.
 Renault (Red Bull's power-plant supplier) and Ferrari would have to have done an exceptional job coming into this weekend, in terms of that area, to be able to keep up with us on the straights."

 A total of 11 teams (each representing a different constructor) each fielded two race drivers with one change of driver for the first free practice session.
 GP2 Series participant and Caterham reserve driver Alexander Rossi drove the CT05 in lieu of Kamui Kobayashi for the first time in 2014.
 In technical developments, Mercedes installed fins and turning vanes to the F1 W05 Hybrid's lower front wishbone on its front suspension and the rear section of its frontal brake ducts.
 This was to improve airflow and lessen drag to the inside of the front wheel.
 Toro Rosso built new exhaust systems for their two cars following the development of fractures from possible overheating that led to their retirements in Monaco.
 On the FW36, Williams mounted a duct over the top of its brake discs to divert airflow from the main duct to the outside of the caliper.
 Ferrari tested a tighter-mounted engine cover that went to the inside of the rear tyres.
 It featured longer sidepods to better cool the F14 T and removed downforce.
 During practice, McLaren used a rear suspension blocker to replace some downforce lost on the MP4-29 with the lower rear wing's removal at the cost of including drag.